keni-m-patel/scitext-explorer/DEV_NOTES.md

 FILE: main.py

-    - decription: main file that runs the program.
+    - description: main file that runs the program.

     FUNCTIONS:
         1) main(): function that takes in config file and imports other python files to preprocess, run algs, visualize, etc.
             - input: